loader

 • Power Bank

 • Power Adapter: Type O is the standard plug type in Thailand.
-Additionally, Type A, B, C, D, E, and F are commonly used.
+Additionally, Type A, B, and C are commonly used.

 Note: